 In the same period (1983-1987), majority of young boys and girls who would either be in school or looking after the livestock of their families, had nothing to do.
 The Marauding Murahaliin were terrorising people all over the Southern Sudan.
 Families livelihood were destroyed, others separated and many lives lost.
 The current lost boys and girls of Sudan left their homes in chaotic manner toward Ethiopia.

 The journey to Ethiopia took between 20 days and three months on foot.
 Lack of food, hostile local communities on the way, wild animals, rough and treacherous terrains and extreme weather took great toll on these young people.
 Majority of these young children died of thirst, heat strokes, snake bites and others eaten by lions.
-Total of 26,000 children were staying in these refugee camps.
+Total of 26,000 children were staying in refugee camps in Ethiopia.
 The lost boys and girls were collectively called Terrab, an Arabic words which means seed.
 The camps started as makeshift camp and were later developed by UNHCR into semi-permanent structures/houses.

 When the war broke out again in Ethiopia in 1990, the young boys and girls were displaced again and they trek back to the Sudan border.
 The young people were valuable target and were pursued by Sudanese Government until they ended up in the Kakuma refugee camp in Kenya.
 The word Lost Boys was coined in 1990s out of the characters of J.M.
 Barries’ Peter Pan film, The Lost Boys.
 This was because the stories of these young people resembled that of Peter Pan Characters.
-The common theme in the lost boys and girls story is that they lost the paths of their parents during the chaos of raid by Murahaliin and SAF in the villages of South Sudan.
+The common theme in the lost boys and girls story is that they lost the paths of their parents during the chaos of raid by Murahaliin and Sudan Armed forces (SAF) in the villages of South Sudan.

 Many Lost Boys and Girls of Sudan have been resettled in Australia and they called Australia their second home.
 Others have gone to Canada, America, UK and other European countries